GSA/ficam-access/pages/pacs_procure.md

 <pre>
 <br/><br/><br/>
 </pre>
 Now, click the (+) icon.
 Beneath the reader, a table will be displayed showing the approved PACS Infrastructures, PACS Validation Systems that this reader will work with, as well as the reader itself.
 The APL numbers are shown for each category item in a row.
 You can now begin to look at PACS Infrastructures or PACS Validation Infrastructures to get a list of part numbers.
 Click the APL# beneath a PACS Infrastructure on one of the rows that was displayed after you clicked the (+) icon.
-In this example, we chose PACS Infrastructure for Secure My Site (APL #99998).
+In this example, we chose PACS Infrastructure for _Secure My Site (APL #99998)+.
 <!--- TODO: Show the summary page for Secure My Site PACS Infrastructure.-->
 <pre>
 <br/><br/><br/>